mendix/azure-kubernetes-cicd-reference-impl-vsts/README.md

 ![Technical Architecture of the Reference Implementation](/images/arch_r.png)

-# Commands used in video how-to
+# Commands used in video tutorial

-This section lists the commands used during the video how-to for easy copy-pasting:
+This section lists the commands used during the video to facilitate easy copy-pasting:

 Check version of the Azure CLI: